Micarea leucopoda

-Szczawinskia leucopoda is a rare species of lichen in to the family Pilocarpaceae.
+Micarea leucopoda is a rare species of lichen in the family Ectolechiaceae.
 It is characterised by its distinctive body that appears dark greenish to greyish green and its unique stalked reproductive structures with black, spoon-shaped heads on whitish stalks.
 First described in 2002, this lichen grows primarily on the twigs of spruce and fir trees in humid coniferous forests across an amphi-Atlantic distribution, being found in coastal regions of central Norway and Newfoundland, Canada.
 The species typically occurs in older, undisturbed forests with high humidity, where it forms part of species-rich communities of lichens.
-Though previously found in Sweden, S. leucopoda is now regionally extinct there, with its disappearance linked to forestry operations that destroyed its habitat and altered the local environmental conditions, demonstrating its sensitivity to forest management practices.
+Though previously found in Sweden, M. leucopoda is now regionally extinct there, with its disappearance linked to forestry operations that destroyed its habitat and altered the local environmental conditions, demonstrating its sensitivity to forest management practices.

 Taxonomy

-Szczawinskia leucopoda was formally described as a new species in 2002 by the Norwegian lichenologists Håkon Holien and Tor Tønsberg.
+Micarea leucopoda was formally described as a new species in 2002 by the Norwegian lichenologists Håkon Holien and Tor Tønsberg, as Szczawinskia leucopoda.
 Prior to its formal description, specimens of this lichen had been misidentified as Szczawinskia tsugae in earlier publications.
 The holotype specimen (the reference specimen used to formally describe the species) was collected on 13 March 1997, from twigs of Picea abies in an old spruce forest located in a small brook ravine on marine sediments west of Foss, Overhalla, Nord-Trøndelag, Norway, at an elevation of 80 m.
 This type specimen is housed in the herbarium of the University of Bergen.
+The species was reclassified in the genus Micarea in 2026.

 Description

-Szczawinskia leucopoda has a distinctive granular thallus (the main body of the lichen) that appears dark greenish to greyish green.
+Micarea leucopoda has a distinctive granular thallus (the main body of the lichen) that appears dark greenish to greyish green.
 The measure about 0.08–0.24 mm in diameter and often form clusters, with thallus patches reaching 0.28–2.0 mm across.
 The thallus lacks both soredia and isidia (propagules for asexual reproduction).

-A distinctive feature of S. leucopoda is its stalked pycnidia (asexual reproductive structures) which reach 0.11–0.36 mm in height.
+A distinctive feature of M. leucopoda is its stalked pycnidia (asexual reproductive structures) which reach 0.11–0.36 mm in height.
 These structures consist of a black, (spoon-shaped) head on a short whitish to greyish stalk.
 The pycnidial head is typically two to four times longer than the stalk and often produces a whitish slime containing filiform (thread-like) conidia (asexual spores) at its tip.
 These conidia are usually strongly curved, sigmoid (S-shaped) or (wavy), indistinctly septate (divided by cross-walls), and measure 35–95 μm in length by 1.0 μm in width.